-- A. A. For Students, faculty, and Employeesstaff, the University utilizes the procedures outlined in this AR 6:2the Appendix to address and resolve allegations of prohibited conduct. - B. B. The recommended range of sanctions for Students students are in accordance with this AR 6:2the Appendix and include disciplinary probation, counseling assessment, social restrictions, social suspension, suspension, dismissal, expulsion, revocation of admission, or revocation of degree or other conferred academic credential.
+- A. For Students and Employees, the University utilizes the procedures outlined in this AR 6:2 to address and resolve allegations of prohibited conduct. - B. The recommended range of sanctions for Students are in accordance with this AR 6:2 and include disciplinary probation, counseling assessment, social restrictions, social suspension, suspension, dismissal, expulsion, revocation of admission, or revocation of degree or other conferred academic credential.
 A recommended sanction of revocation of a certificate, degree, or other University academic credential that was conferred after the prohibited conduct occurred shall be referred to the Board of Trustees for final action.
 (See KRS 164.240) Additional sanctions also may be imposed when appropriate.
-(See KRS 164.240) Additional sanctions also may be imposed when appropriate.
-Both the Complaining Witness complaining witness and the Respondent respondent shall be informed of the outcome of the corrective action or disciplinary process. - C. C. The recommended range of sanctions for Employeesfaculty and staff are in accordance with this AR 6:2the Appendix and include suspension, counseling, or termination of employment.
+Both the Complaining Witness and the Respondent shall be informed of the corrective action or disciplinary process, where permitted by applicable law. - C. The recommended range of sanctions for Employees are in accordance with this AR 6:2 and include suspension, counseling, or termination of employment.
 Additional sanctions also may be imposed when appropriate.
-Additional sanctions also may be imposed when appropriate.
-Both the Complaining Witness complaining witness and the Respondent respondent shall be informed of the outcome of the corrective action or disciplinary process, where permitted by applicable law. - D. D. Both parties have the right to appeal the decision as detailed in this AR 6:2 the Appendix.
+Both the Complaining Witness and the Respondent shall be informed of the corrective action or disciplinary process, where permitted by applicable law. - D. All parties have the right to appeal the decisions as detailed in this AR 6:2.